bntjah/lancache/README.md

 * 10-20-2018 Nagilum99
     * Rewrote Readme
     * Fixed an issue where bn_ missed some Gaijin hosts
+ * 08-18-2019 bn_
+    * Added EPIC Games CDN's and config as Lancache.net & UKLANS have been in contact with EPIC Games

 ## Important!
 If you already have an installation of nginx installed via apt-get install nginx, it is necessary that you remove it, the configuration files and all recommended packagaes via: